stripoinc/stripo-plugins-helm-example/docs/migration.md

 # Migration Guide
 ***
 This document is meant to help you migrate your Stripo environment to the latest release version.
-## Upgrade to the 1.95.0 Version
-#### Action required:
-1. Check your jwt.secret.apiKeyV2 property of stripo-plugin-api-gateway.
-The value should be at least 64 symbols.

 ## Upgrade to the 1.97.0 Version
 Docker images were moved to **stripo** organization on docker hub